Anax2i/anaxii__/wiki/Tournaments/oPHN/2023_osu/en.md

 ## Organisation

 The osu!
-Philippines Nationals 2023 (osu!standard) was ran by various community members.
+Philippines Nationals 2023 (osu!) was ran by various community members.

 | Position | Member(s) |
 | :-- | :-- |